 Bloggers are more sophisticated these days.
 Gone are the days of posting your travel photos and a short blurb on Blogspot or a free blogging site from time to time.
 If you want to get ahead in blogging, you need to give yourself the best chance of success.
 That begins with a great blog framework and the right tools for the job.

 - 1 How to Start Travel Blogging For Beginners

 - 6 Configure WordPress and Install a Pro Travel Blog Theme

 - 10 How to Monetize your travel blog

 In this article, I’ll teach you how to set up a travel blog that will put you ahead of 90% of the others from the start.
 Content and backlinks are the magic sauce that will help generate traffic.
 But a solid blog platform, hosting, and website design are the building blocks to a successful travel and lifestyle website.
 I'll also show you how to make your site look amazing, monitor visitor traffic, and monetize your content.

 Setup shouldn’t take longer than an hour (apart from choosing a domain name).
 I’ve installed hundreds of blogs on different content management systems and web hosting platforms.
 I’ve worked with clients from more than twenty industries and written thousands of blog posts.
 This is how I set up 99% of blogs for my own websites and those of my clients.
 Lifestyle Travel Kit was built in the same way.
 Let’s jump in!

 Choose your Travel Blog Name

-Finding good travel-related domain names is a lot harder than it was ten years ago.
+Finding good travel titles for blogs is a lot harder than it was ten years ago.
 You’ll need to be creative with the title.
 Two-word domain names with the word travel in them are scarce.
 My advice is to pick a brand name rather than a keyword-match domain.
 Brand names are easier to find and you can pick anything you like.
 Having ‘Travel” in the title used to be important but Google ignores it these days.
 Something catchy and easy to remember is best.

 Brand name examples